ezOBD2 - Free OBD2 Code Lookup and Check Engine Light Diagnostic Tool

 Symptoms

-• Stability control warning light on
+• Stability control system warning light

 Common Causes

-• Faulty wheel alignment sensor
+• Faulty multi-axis acceleration sensor

 Glossary